GCarrot91/nvidia-project/README.md

 ## Running this project

-1. Add steps for running this project.
+1. Create a new directory for this project to be placed in.
-2. Make sure to include any required libraries that need to be installed for your project to run.
+2. In that file, download all the linked files/directories (except for the README.md obviously).

 [View a video explanation here](video link)